Multifocal Lens Implants

 Multifocal synthetic lenses have several points of refraction, hence the term "multifocal".
 There are two main refractive points, namely the refractive point for close-up vision and the refractive point for distance vision.
 In order to achieve this goal, multifocal synthetic lenses are made from several individual lenses.
 The figure below shows a picture and schema of a multifocal synthetic lens, which is constructed from several rings with different refractive powers.
 Because of the distribution of incoming light to various refractive points, multifocal intraocular lenses allow focused vision at all distances, ideally without the need for any eyeglasses.

 However, this comfort has its price: the distribution of light to several refractive points results in a certain loss of contrast.
-This means that at every point of refraction the image is not seen as sharply as with eyeglasses for that specific distance, as shown below.
+This means that at every point of refraction the image is not seen as sharply as with eyeglasses for that specific distance.

 How does the surgery work?